 on the northeast by Lower Macungie Road, on the south by Church Lane, and on the west by another shopping center.”

 40.5, -75.79 (Northwest of Philadelphia, PA)

-Kutztown Airport, as depicted on the July 1949 NY Sectional Chart (courtesy of Ron Plante).
+Kutztown Airport, as depicted on the January 1947 NY Sectional Chart.

-Kutztown Airport was not yet depicted on the January 1945 NY Sectional Chart (courtesy of Ron Plante).
+Kutztown Airport was not yet depicted on the November 1945 NY Sectional Chart.

 According to the Kutztown Airport website (courtesy of Benjamin Swearingen),